GravSphere2: A higher-order Jeans method for mass-modeling spherical stellar systems: Modeling stellar kinematics with GravSphere2

 \subsection{Velocity distribution function}

-Given the methodology discussed in Sec.~\ref{sec:3d_gs2} to derive velocity moments from a given mass model, we now need a prescription to constrain these moments from observable velocities.
+Given the methodology discussed in Sect.~\ref{sec:3d_gs2} to derive the velocity moments from a given mass model, we need a prescription to constrain these moments from observable velocities.
 A common approach is to bin the data into discrete portions of a certain spatial width.
 While this has been shown to be sufficient to well-recover mass models from dwarf galaxy mock data \citep{2017MNRAS.471.4541R, 2018MNRAS.481..860R, 2019MNRAS.485.2010G, 2020MNRAS.498..144G, 2021MNRAS.501..978R, 2021MNRAS.505.5686C, 2024MNRAS.535.1015D, 2025arXiv250303812N, 2025arXiv250418617T}, it can lead to a loss of information and potential biases.
-It introduces an unavoidable trade-off between spatial and velocity resolution, which may be particularly acute when aiming to extract information of higher-order moments, and it makes it challenging to properly marginalize over uncertain membership for the tracers, survey selection effects, binary stars, etc.
+It introduces an unavoidable trade-off between spatial and velocity resolution, which may be particularly acute when aiming to extract information of higher order moments, and it makes it challenging to properly marginalize over uncertain membership for the tracers, survey selection effects, binary stars, and so on.